Intumescent

-An intumescent is a substance that swells as a result of heat exposure, leading to an increase in volume and decrease in density.
+An intumescent substance is one that swells as a result of heat exposure, leading to an increase in volume and decrease in density.
 Intumescence refers to the process of swelling.
 Intumescent materials are typically used in passive fire protection and require listing, approval, and compliance in their installed configurations in order to comply with the national building codes and laws.

 The details for individual building parts are specified in technical standards which are compiled and published by national or international standardization bodies like the British Standards Institute (BSI), the German Institute for Standardization (DIN), the American Society for Testing and Materials (ASTM) or the International Organization for Standardization (ISO).

 Intumescent coatings for steel constructions must be approved in standardized fire tests.

 Types

 Soft char

 These intumescent materials produce a light char which is a poor conductor of heat, thus retarding heat transfer.
-Typically the light char consist of microporous carbonaceous foam formed by a chemical reaction of three main components: ammonium polyphosphate, pentaerythritol tetranitrate, and melamine.
+Typically the light char consists of microporous carbonaceous foam formed by a chemical reaction of three main components: ammonium polyphosphate, pentaerythritol, and melamine.
 The reaction takes place in a matrix formed by the molten binder which is typically based on vinyl acetate copolymers or styrene acrylates.

 Ablative coatings contain a significant amount of hydrates.
 When the hydrates are heated, they decompose, and water vapour is released, which has a cooling effect.
 Once the water is spent, the insulation characteristics of the char that remains can retard heat transfer through the fire stop assembly.

 Soft char products are typically used in thin film intumescent materials for fireproofing protection of structural steel as well as in firestop pillows.